Cognitive psychology: Personality psychology

 Cognitive therapeutic approaches have received considerable attention in the treatment of personality disorders in recent years.
-The approach focuses on the formation of what it believes to be faulty schemata, centralized on judgmental biases and general cognitive errors.
+The approach focuses on the formation of what it considers faulty schemata, centered on judgmental biases and general cognitive errors.

 Relationship to cognitive science

-Cognitive psychology is considered a core aspect of cognitive science, the interdisciplinary study of mind and mental function, including how such functions implemented in brains and machines.
-Cognitive science, as a unitary field, integrates knowledge, theory and methodology from psychology, neuroscience, linguistics, philosophy, artificial intelligence, and anthropology.
+Cognitive psychology is considered a core aspect of cognitive science, the interdisciplinary study of the mind and mental functions, including how these functions are implemented in brains and machines.
+Cognitive science, as a unitary field, integrates knowledge, theory, and methodology from psychology, neuroscience, linguistics, philosophy, artificial intelligence, and anthropology.

-It has been argued that cognitive science has been largely consumed by cognitive psychology, with some scholars even using the terms interchangeably (see LeMoult & Gotlib for an example).
-This largely results from early difficulties integrating the different fields of cognitive science (e.g. psychology and artificial intelligence), with the resulting divergence of terminology, methodology and theoretical approach over time rendering efforts at cohering the disciplines challenging.
+It has been argued that cognitive science has been largely consumed by cognitive psychology, with some scholars even using the terms interchangeably (see LeMoult & Gotlib, 2019 for an example).
+This largely results from early difficulties in integrating the different fields of cognitive science (e.g., psychology and artificial intelligence), with the resulting divergence in terminology, methodology, and theoretical approaches over time rendering efforts to cohere the disciplines challenging.

 Criticisms

 Lack of cohesion

-Some observers have suggested that as cognitive psychology became a movement during the 1970s, the intricacies of the phenomena and processes it examined meant it also began to lose cohesion as a field of study.
-In Psychology: Pythagoras to Present, for example, John Malone writes: "Examinations of late twentieth-century textbooks dealing with "cognitive psychology", "human cognition", "cognitive science" and the like quickly reveal that there are many, many varieties of cognitive psychology and very little agreement about exactly what may be its domain."
-This misfortune produced competing models that questioned information-processing approaches to cognitive functioning such as Decision Making and Behavioral Sciences.
+Some observers have suggested that as cognitive psychology grew during the 1970s, the intricacies of the phenomena and processes it examined led to a loss of cohesion as a field.
+In Psychology: Pythagoras to Present, for example, John Malone writes: "Examinations of late twentieth-century textbooks dealing with 'cognitive psychology', 'human cognition', 'cognitive science' and the like quickly reveal that there are many, many varieties of cognitive psychology and very little agreement about exactly what may be its domain."
+This misfortune produced competing models that questioned information-processing approaches to cognitive functioning, such as Decision Making and Behavioral Sciences.

 Exclusive focus on the mind

-Recently, cognitive psychology has been criticised for being overly focused on the internal mind, not allowing for influences external to it.
-4E cognition is one such new approach that aims to show that cognition is embodied, embedded, extended and enacted.
+Recently, cognitive psychology has been criticised for being overly focused on the internal mind and for failing to account for external influences.
+4E cognition is one such new approach that aims to show that cognition is embodied, embedded, extended, and enacted.